pqos - Man Page

 Intel(R) Resource Director Technology/AMD PQoS is designed to monitor and manage cpu resources and improve performance of applications and virtual machines.

 Intel(R) Resource Director Technology/AMD PQoS includes monitoring and control technologies.
 Monitoring technologies include CMT (Cache Monitoring Technology), which monitors occupancy of last level cache, and MBM (Memory Bandwidth Monitoring).
-Control technologies include CAT (Cache Allocation Technology), CDP (Code Data Prioritization) and MBA (Memory Bandwidth Allocation).
+Control technologies include CAT (Cache Allocation Technology), CDP (Code Data Prioritization), MBA (Memory Bandwidth Allocation) and SMBA (Slow Memory Bandwidth Allocation).

 pqos supports CMT and MBM on a per core or hardware thread basis.
 MBM supports two types of events reporting local and remote memory bandwidth.